Volunteer With Us

 “Seeing the kids support one another is what I find most satisfying.
 It gives me a great sense that this all works.” – Joyce

 John’s mom continued to encourage John to come to grief groups.
 John explains, “What kept me coming was surprising.
 Sure, it helped to be with other kids whose mom or dad died.
 But I also learned that I had something to give to other kids.
 We supported each other, and I slowly started feeling better about myself.”
 John carries his Dad’s license in his wallet.
 He still grieves for his Dad.
-But today John is a Center volunteer as a helper for young children.
+But today John is an Uplift volunteer as a helper for young children.

 “The work helps preserve children’s childhoods.
 That’s why I do it.” – Yvette.

-“He looks forward to coming to The Center.
+“He looks forward to coming to Uplift.
 He’s having an easier time expressing thoughts about his father.
 He is a little less prone to temper flares; and although he’s still headstrong, he’s starting to cooperate more.
 At school he’s getting better at following directions and not getting into trouble as much.” – Mother, commenting on her six year old son whose father had died.